 As this shift occurs, the challenges and opportunities associated with data across the electricity and gas networks are becoming more prevalent.
 Taking a whole energy systems approach to data and digitalisation is critical to ensuring an optimised energy system that works for everyone.

-We have formed a Data Working Group to collaboratively address data issues across electricity and gas, access new datasets and identify opportunities to gain value from existing datasets.
+We have formed a Data and Digitalisation Steering Group to collaboratively address data issues across electricity and gas, access new datasets and identify opportunities to gain value from existing datasets.

 Network investment in modernising energy data is essential for continued decarbonisation of our energy system and delivery of net zero emissions.